 First job was cashier at HMV

-First house was on Flaremore, way up in the suburbs of North York
+on Flaremore, way up in the suburbs of North York

-First favourite neighborhood was the one I grew up in!
+the one I grew up in!
 Would spend all day outside with the other kids on my street playing nikki nikki (sp?) nine door, playing in thunderstorms, and sneaking into the angry old man’s backyard…

-First concert was an Elvis Weekend concert in Collingwood… so many Elvis-s, so little time
+an Elvis Weekend concert in Collingwood… so many Elvis-s, so little time

-First bar/club I went to was Thymeless (College/Spadina)… well it was the only bar I could get into when I was underage… didn’t realize how sketchy that place was until I got older..
-First record storewas Sam The Record Man up at Bayview Village (oh that was so long ago..)
+First record store was Sam The Record Man up at Bayview Village (oh that was so long ago..)
 I remember always wanting to buy Green Day’s ‘Dookie’ and Blink 182’s “Enema of the State”… Mom wouldn’t let me cause of their album covers…

-First favorite bookwas “Lizzy Logan and her Purple Sunglasses” First chapter book I ever read (I was so proud)
+First favorite book was “Lizzy Logan and her Purple Sunglasses” First chapter book I ever read (I was so proud)

 First kiss was when I was twelve, to a boy I didn’t like, as a dare from all my friends…

-First heartbreak was in grade 1, when the boy I liked didn’t want to be my boyfriend after I politely asked..
+First heartbreak was in grade 1, when the boy I liked didn’t want to be my boyfriend after I politely asked.. :(

 If I had a last day in Toronto, I would pack it up in a suitcase and bring it with me to wherever I was going